Avisa-GA/first-web-app-project/README.md

 ## Future Enhancement
 - let user pick the city
-- according to what city user pick will show 5 days weather forecast.
+- according to what city user pick will show 5 days weather